torchmd/torchmd-net/README.md

 conda activate torchmd
 ```

-Then, install PyTorch according to your hardware specifications (more information [here](https://pytorch.org/get-started/locally/#start-locally)), e.g.
+Then, install PyTorch according to your hardware specifications (more information [here](https://pytorch.org/get-started/locally/#start-locally)), e.g. for CUDA 11.1 and the most recent version of PyTorch use
 ```
 conda install pytorch torchvision torchaudio cudatoolkit=11.1 -c pytorch -c conda-forge
 ```